Thinking about opening a self help groups business? We tell you what you need to know to get started.

 Your chances for surviving in business are substantially improved when you opt to franchise in lieu of doing everything yourself.

-Prior to making the decision to open a self help groups business, you would be wise to check out whether franchising might be worth investigating.
+Prior to making the decision to open a self help group, you would be wise to check out whether franchising might be worth investigating.

 The link below gives you access to our franchise directory so you can see if there's a franchise opportunity for you.
 You might even find something that points you in a completely different direction.